 Our relationship with Issuers

 Issuers will pay us to be on our Funding Portal.
-They might pay us flat fees, commissions based on the amount of money they raise, or in other ways.
-They might also pay us for specified services we provide to them and reimburse us for expenses we incur on their behalf.
+For example, they might pay us flat fees, commissions based on the amount of money they raise, or in other ways.
+They might also pay us for specified services we provide and reimburse us for expenses we incur on their behalf.
 For each offering you invest in, we will disclose our compensation.

-In some cases, an Issuer might pay us in whole or in part with its own Securities, e.g., with its own promissory note.
-This will always be the same class of Security that is being offered to investors on our Platform.
-For example, if the issuer is offering common stock to investors, only common stock could be used for our compensation.
+In some cases, an Issuer might pay us in whole or in part with its Securities, e.g., with its promissory note.
+This will always be the same class of security offered to investors on our Platform.
+For example, if the issuer offers common stock to investors, the only common stock could be used for our compensation.

-We will never own any financial interest in Issuers listed on our Funding Portal other than Securities we receive from them as compensation.
+We will never own any financial interest in Issuers listed on our Funding Portal other than the Securities we receive as compensation.

 After an offering is complete, we might or might not have an ongoing relationship with the Issuer.
-The Issuer may decide to use our Funding Portal to raise money in the future, or use services provided by (and pay compensation to) entities affiliated with us.
+For example, the Issuer may decide to use our Funding Portal to raise money in the future or use services provided by (and pay compensation to) entities affiliated with us.

-We will maintain online communications channels –chat rooms, basically – where you can communicate with other investors and with the Issuer.
+We will maintain online communications channels –chat rooms, basically – to communicate with other investors and the Issuer.

-All discussions on the chat rooms will be open to the public, but only investors who have registered with us are allowed to post.
+All discussions on the chat rooms will be open to the public, but only investors who have registered with us can post.

-Representatives of the Issuer, and anyone engaged in promoting the offering, must clearly identify themselves as such.
-The chat room is where you can ask questions about investment opportunities that interest you.
+Representatives of the Issuer, and anyone engaged in promoting the offering, must identify themselves as such.
+The chat room allows you to ask questions about investment opportunities that interest you.